vishalcloudyuga/dcos-docs/1.9/usage/tutorials/docker-app.md

     ID      MEM  CPUS  TASKS  HEALTH  DEPLOYMENT  CONTAINER  CMD /nginx   64  0.1    0/1    ---      scale       DOCKER   None
     ```

+1. Go to your public node and you should see `Hello brave new world!` from your Docker file.

  [1]: https://www.docker.com
  [2]: https://hub.docker.com